Hardware Security Module Definition

 The key functions of an HSM are as follows:

-- For a certificate authority, the HSM is an onboard cryptographic key generation and secure key storage facility, particularly for master keys, or the most sensitive, top level keys.
+- For a certificate authority, the HSM is an onboard cryptographic key generation and secure key storage facility, particularly for primary keys, or the most sensitive, top level keys.

 - Assists in the authentication process by verifying digital signatures.